-Building: A structure, including alterations, enlargements, and extensions, built, erected, or framed of any combination of materials having a roof, whether portable or fixed, designed or intended for the shelter of persons, animals, or the storage of property.
+Building: A structure, including alterations, enlargements, and extensions thereto, built, erected, or framed of any combination of materials having a roof, whether portable or fixed, designed or intended for the shelter of persons, animals, or the storage of property.

-Building, nonconforming: A building which does not conform in whole or in part to the use or construction regulations of the district in which the building is located.
+Building, nonconforming: A building the use or construction of which does not conform in whole or in part to the use or construction regulations of the district in which the building is located.